 “Just being out in nature helps a lot with mental health,” says Juan Lopez, who worked with Valle de Oro National Wildlife Refuge to improve health and access to green space for his neighborhood near Albuquerque.

-In California, biochemist Tim Keung takes outdoor yoga classes every spring and summer at Don Edwards San Francisco Bay National Wildlife Refuge.
+In California, biochemist Tim Keung took outdoor yoga classes every spring and summer at Don Edwards San Francisco Bay National Wildlife Refuge before classes were halted by the pandemic.
 “For me, just to be out there, it’s just heaven,” says Keung.
 “It’s like icing on a cake to be able to do yoga outside …”

-African American sorority Zeta Phi Beta has been encouraging its members to visit refuges to promote their health and well-being; since 2016 they’ve explored 30 refuges.
-St. Marks National Wildlife Refuge in Florida has helped train more than 100 doctors to write “nature prescriptions” for patients.
+African American sorority Zeta Phi Beta has been encouraging its members to visit refuges to promote their health and well-being; since 2016 they’ve explored more than 30 refuges.
+St. Marks National Wildlife Refuge in Florida helped train more than 100 doctors to write “nature prescriptions” for patients.

 2. World-Class Recreation